 In order to inspect the way in which phonological information is handled in users of signed languages, Dye and Shih (2006) performed a study that examined the role of phonological priming in British Sign Language (BSL).
 The authors asked whether a sign could facilitate the activation of a phonologically similar sign.
-This notion was based on results that suggest spoken words can facilitate the activation of phonologically similar words (Goldinger, Luce, Pisoni and Marcario, 1992; but see Marslen-Wilson, 1990; Praamsta, Meyer and Levelt 1994).
+This notion was based on results that suggest spoken words can facilitate the activation of phonologically similar words (Goldinger, Luce, Pisoni & Marcario, 1992; but see Marslen-Wilson, 1990; Praamsta, Meyer & Levelt 1994).
 Dye and Shih tested the reaction times of monolingual native signers of BSL in a lexical decision task where sign targets were preceded by primes that shared none, one, two, or all three parameters of sign language phonology.
-They found that native signers were significantly faster at correctly naming lexical items when the preceding prime overlapped in location, as well as in location and movement (but not in other dimensions).
+They found that native signers were significantly faster at correctly naming lexical items when the preceding prime overlapped in location, as well as in location and movement, but not in other dimensions - evidence suggests that signers process these dimensions differently (Orfanidou, Adam, McQueen, & Morgan, 2009).